-The project has an estimated total value of \$28m.
+The project has an estimated total value of \$28m, however the project will be subject to a Customer Investment Contract between NTL and Transpower.

 The addition of the additional GXP will improve security and reliability of supply and also increase the resilience of the electricity to the Nelson/Tasman area by providing an alternative supply from the Stoke GXP.